 “My organizational leadership degree gave me a better understanding of how to lead an effective organization,” Mahra said.
 “It also helped me understand how to motivate individuals and apply that to a group setting.
 I truly enjoyed the social science and corporate social responsibility aspects of the program.”

 Beyond that, his degree enabled him to advance in the higher education industry, he said, since many of the roles he’s held required an advanced degree.
 “It also encouraged me to continue to be a lifelong learner,” Mahra said.

-You can check out part two of the 20 Stories for 2020 here.
+For more stories, check out part two of 22 Stories for 2022.

 Explore more content like this article

 SNHU is a nonprofit, institutionally accredited university with a mission to make high-quality education more accessible and affordable for everyone.

 Founded in 1932, and online since 1995, we’ve helped countless students reach their goals with flexible, career-focused programs.
 Our 300-acre campus in Manchester, NH is home to over 3,000 students, and we serve over 135,000 students online.
 Visit our about SNHU page to learn more about our mission, accreditations, leadership team, national recognitions and awards.